-Think loose flowing (not form fitting) ankle length skirts/trousers and wrist length tunic style tops, plus a head scarf.
-Choose lightweight fabrics and check that they are not see-through in sunlight!
-Expect it to be hot, so choose floaty cottons and linens, or technical fabrics that wick sweat away.
+Think loose flowing (not form-fitting) ankle-length skirts/trousers and wrist length tunic style tops, plus a headscarf.
+Choose lightweight fabrics and check that they are not see-through in the sunlight!
+Expect it to be hot, so choose floaty cotton and linen, or technical fabrics that wick sweat away.
 You will walk a lot, so you’ll want shoes/sandals that are comfortable.

 Choosing the Right Clothes

-Pick trousers (pants) that are loose fitting and ankle length, in a quick drying/drip-dry fabric.
+Pick trousers (pants) that are loose-fitting and ankle-length, in a quick-drying/drip-dry fabric.
 Good quality summer weight hiking trousers work well in Egypt, where you will be oh-so grateful for the sweat-wicking fabric.
-Don’t wear denims.
+Don’t wear denim.
 Opt for long, floaty chiffon type skirts, but make sure they are opaque!

 Choose long, loose tunic style tops with wrist length sleeves and a modest neckline (no V-necks and definitely no cleavage on display).
 You won’t be tanning on this trip!

 You don’t have to cover up completely with a scarf, hijab or niqab, but the further you venture out from Cairo, towards the Western Desert or the South of Egypt, the more it becomes advisable to wear a scarf to cover your hair.
-If you have blonde or red hair, be aware that this can be a magnet for unwanted attention; you can avoid this by covering up.
+Blonde or red hair can be a magnet for unwanted attention; avoid this by covering up.
 Scarves also help you stop your hair from getting damaged by the sun and turning into a frizzy mess.

 Egypt swelters in the summer months from May to September, with temperatures sometimes exceeding 35 Centigrade (100°F).
 In the high season from October to April however, temperatures fall, especially at night and it can get quite cold.
 Pack a warm sweater/cardigan and a pack away raincoat for this season.